aliabay2328/DSA210/README.md

    - **Tempo (BPM):** Estimated beats per minute from the audio.
    - **Onset Detection:** Identifies the start of musical notes/events.

-5. **(Manually Annotated) Main Chord Structure:**
-   - I will listen to each piece (or analyze its score if available) to note the primary chords or harmonic progressions by hand.

-6. **(Manually Annotated) Tonality (Minor/Major):**
+5. **(Manually Annotated) Tonality (Minor/Major):**
    - I will determine whether a piece is primarily in a major or minor key by examining its overall harmonic and melodic context.

-By combining these features—both automatically extracted and manually annotated—I aim to capture a comprehensive musical fingerprint for each track.
-These features will then be used to correlate with (or predict) the emotional labels assigned to the music.
+By combining these features I aim to capture a comprehensive musical fingerprint for each track.
+These features will then be used to correlate with (or predict) the genres assigned to the music.

 ## Hypothesis:
-     -**Null Hypothesis:** Audio features do not have a correlation with the subjective emotions portrayed in music.
+     -**Null Hypothesis:** Audio features do not have a correlation with the genre of music.
-     -**Alternative Hypothesis:** Audio features do have a correlation with the emotive aspects of music.
+     -**Alternative Hypothesis:** Audio features do have a correlation with the genre of music.